 Self-motivation

-Self-motivation is a vital organisational skill because, without it, nothing gets done quickly.
-Once you have planned your time you need to push through and have the drive to get things done in order to keep on schedule.
-Whether this means rewarding yourself or feeling motivated by helping your company, the result is the same.
-Companies are always looking for workers who are self-motivated and stay on top of their tasks.
+Once you’ve planned your time, you need to push through to get things done and stay on schedule.
+Companies are always looking for self-motivated workers who stay on top of their tasks.

 Delegation

 Part of being organised is knowing what you can do and what you can't.
-Whether you are working as part of a team or whether you are leading a team, you need to know what tasks you can't complete and make sure that the right person is handling those tasks to ensure the smooth running of the project.
-This includes skills like communication, analytical thinking and conflict resolution.
+Whether you’re working as part of a team or leading one, you need to delegate the tasks you can't complete.
+Making sure that the right person is handling tasks ensures the smooth running of a project.

 Planning

-Planning is at the heart of organisational skills.
-This includes planning logistics or making sure that everything can be handled in the right timeframe.
-This includes skills such as note-taking, critical thinking, prioritising and a good awareness of your own strengths and weaknesses.
-For example, if you know you are weaker in a certain area, you will need to plan to give yourself more time to complete those tasks.
+It’s also important to have a good awareness of your own strengths and weaknesses.
+For example, if you know you’re weaker in a certain area, you need to plan to give yourself more time to complete those tasks.

 Prioritising

-Prioritising is looking at what tasks are most important and which have to be handled first.
 There are lots of ways of prioritising tasks.
 One of the most important is to look at which are most urgent.
-It is also important to consider which tasks can only be handled after other tasks.
-You also need good flexibility and adaptability for this, since it is very common to have new priorities pop up, which you will need to fit into your plan somehow.
-This is especially important in jobs where you will have to handle a lot of different projects, like working for an agency with lots of clients.
+You also have to consider which tasks you’ll only be able to handle after other tasks.
+You need good flexibility and adaptability to prioritise, since it’s very common to have new priorities pop up, which you’ll need to fit into your plan somehow.
+Being able to prioritise is especially important in jobs where you’ll have to handle different projects, like working for an agency with lots of clients.

-Physical organisation
+Physical organisation and digital tools

 Attention to detail